wazo-platform/wazo-doc/source/installation/configuration_wizard/configuration_wizard.rst

 #.
 Enter the hostname  (Allowed characters are : ``A-Z a-z 0-9 -``)
 #.
 Enter the domain name (Allowed characters are : ``A-Z a-z 0-9 - .``)
 #.
 Enter the password for the ``root`` user of the web interface,
 #.
-Configure the IP address and gateway used by your XiVO (by default it pre-fills the fields with
+Configure the IP address and gateway used by the VoIP interface
-   the current IP and gateway of the network interface on which you are connected if the network interface has a default gateway).

-   .. note:: The network configuration will be applied at the end of the wizard

 #.
 Finally, modify the DNS server information if needed.